 A deep impression was made upon the Diet.
 The majority were filled with amazement and alarm at the boldness of the protesters.
 The future appeared to them stormy and uncertain.
 Dissension, strife, and bloodshed seemed inevitable.
-But the Reformers, assured of the justice of their cause, and relying upon the arm of Omnipotence, were "full of courage and firmness."
+But the reformers, assured of the justice of their cause, and relying upon the arm of Omnipotence, were full of courage and firmness.

-"The principles contained in this celebrated Protest ... constitute the very essence of Protestantism.
-Now this Protest opposes two abuses of man in matters of faith: the first is the intrusion of the civil magistrate, and the second the arbitrary authority of the church.
-Instead of these abuses, Protestantism sets the power of conscience above the magistrate, and the authority of the word of God above the visible church.
-In the first place, it rejects the civil power in divine things, and says with the prophets and apostles, 'We must obey God rather than man.'
-In presence of the crown of Charles the Fifth, it uplifts the crown of Jesus Christ.
-But it goes farther: it lays down the principle that all human teaching should be subordinate to the oracles of God."-Ibid., b.
-13, ch.
-6. The protesters had moreover affirmed their right to utter freely their convictions of truth.
-They would not only believe and obey, but teach what the word of God presents, and they denied the right of priest or magistrate to interfere.
+The Protest denied the right of civil rulers to legislate in matters between the soul and God, and declared with prophets and apostles, "We ought to obey God rather than men."
+It rejected also the arbitrary power of the church, and set forth the unerring principle that all human teaching should be in subjection to the oracles of God.
+The protesters had thrown off the yoke of man's supremacy, and had exalted Christ as supreme in the church, and his Word in the pulpit.
+The power of conscience was set above the State, and the authority of the Holy Scriptures above the visible church.
+The crown of Christ was uplifted above the pope's tiara and the emperor's diadem.
+The protesters had moreover affirmed their right to freely utter their convictions of truth.
+They would not only believe and obey, but teach what the Word of God presents, and they denied the right of priest or magistrate to interfere.
 The Protest of Spires was a solemn witness against religious intolerance, and an assertion of the right of all men to worship God according to the dictates of their own consciences.

 The declaration had been made.
-It was written in the memory of thousands and registered in the books of heaven, where no effort of man could erase it.
+It was written in the memory of thousands, and registered in the books of Heaven, where no effort of man could erase it.
 All evangelical Germany adopted the Protest as the expression of its faith.
 Everywhere men beheld in this declaration the promise of a new and better era.
-Said one of the princes to the Protestants of Spires: "May the Almighty, who has given you grace to confess energetically, freely, and fearlessly, preserve you in that Christian firmness until the day of eternity."-Ibid., b.
-13, ch.
-6.
+Said one of the princes to the Protestants of Spires, "May the Almighty, who has given you grace to confess energetically, freely, and fearlessly; preserve you in that Christian firmness until the day of eternity."

-Had the Reformation, after attaining a degree of success, consented to temporize to secure favor with the world, it would have been untrue to God and to itself, and would thus have ensured its own destruction.
-The experience of these noble Reformers contains a lesson for all succeeding ages.
-Satan's manner of working against God and His word has not changed; he is still as much opposed to the Scriptures being made the guide of life as in the sixteenth century.
-In our time there is a wide departure from their doctrines and precepts, and there is need of a return to the great Protestant principle-the Bible, and the Bible only, as the rule of faith and duty.
+Had the Reformation, after attaining a degree of success, consented to temporize to secure favor with the world, it would have been untrue to God and to itself, and would thus have insured its own destruction.
+The experience of those noble reformers contains a lesson for all succeeding ages.
+Satan's manner of working against God and his Word has not changed; he is still as much opposed to the Scriptures being made the guide of life as in the sixteenth century.
+In our time there is a wide departure from their doctrines and precepts, and there is need of a return to the great Protestant principle,-the Bible, and the Bible only, as the rule of faith and duty.
 Satan is still working through every means which he can control to destroy religious liberty.
-The antichristian power which the protesters of Spires rejected is now with renewed vigor seeking to re-establish its lost supremacy.
-The same unswerving adherence to the word of God manifested at that crisis of the Reformation is the only hope of reform today.
+The antichristian power which the protesters of Spires rejected, is now with renewed vigor seeking to re-establish its lost supremacy.
+The same unswerving adherence to the Word of God manifested at that crisis of the Reformation, is the only hope of reform today.